 Methane gas can be transported through a network of pipelines, allowing countries to exchange this material amongst themselves and within their borders, as well as indirectly transport CO$_2$.
-In a global and local scenarios aiming for net-zero CO$_2$ emissions, 124 PWh·km/a and 109 PWh·km/a of methane gas are transported across the entire continent, respectively.
-See Figure \ref{figure_methane_gas_flow}.
+In the global and local scenarios aiming for net-zero CO$_2$ emissions, 124000 TWh·km/a and 109000 TWh·km/a of methane gas are transported across the entire continent, respectively (Figure \ref{figure_methane_gas_flow}).

 The total methane gas consumption in Europe amounts to 800 TWh/a.
 This implies that, on average, 16\% of that demand is transported 1000 km.
 Out of the annual demand, 55\% of methane gas comes from synthetic or biogenic sources.
+The remaining 45\% has fossil origin and is imported into Europe from liquefied natural gas (LNG) terminals in the North Sea and Mediterranean Sea and via pipelines from Russia and North Africa.

-Assuming the stoichiometric ratios provided in Table \ref{supplemental:table_energy_co2_conversion}, the transportation of 124 PWh·km/a of methane gas effectively results in moving 24 GtCO$_2$·km/a in a global scenario, while 109 PWh·km/a of methane gas results in moving 21 GtCO$_2$·km/a in a local scenario.
+Assuming the stoichiometric ratios provided in Table \ref{supplemental:table_energy_co2_conversion}, the transportation of 124000 TWh·km/a of methane gas effectively results in moving 24 GtCO$_2$·km/a in the global scenario, while 109000 TWh·km/a of methane gas results in moving 21 GtCO$_2$·km/a in the local scenario.
 Therefore, transporting CO$_2$ in the form of methane gas is the third most relevant method for carbon distribution in Europe.

-Important flows of methane gas driven by existing infrastructure occur in a global scenario, including the flow from the Netherlands to Germany and the flow from Greece to meet the demand in northern Italy, Switzerland, and Austria.
-Both flows decrease in significance in a local scenario though.
-The decrease in the first flow is connected to Germany requiring less methane gas, while the decrease in the second flow is due to Switzerland also requiring less methane gas and Austria being supplied by Slovakia, which starts sending a substantial amount of this material to this country (Figure \ref{supplemental:figure_demand}).
-In addition, important flows occur within Germany and France in both scenarios to supply regions lacking methane gas.
-Furthermore, in a local scenario, Spain also experiences significant internal flows, originating in the south and reaching France to satisfy its demand for methane gas.
+Important flows of methane gas driven by existing infrastructure occur in the global scenario, including the flow from The Netherlands to Germany and flows from Greece, southern Italy and southern Spain where LNG terminals and entry points for pipelines from northern Africa are located \cite{Neumann2023}.
+Both flows decrease in significance in the local scenario though.
+The decrease in the former is connected to Germany requiring less methane gas, while the decrease in the latter is due to countries in central Europe requiring less methane (Figure \ref{supplemental:figure_demand}).